UMM-CSci-3601/angular-tutorial/README.md

 ## Setting up GitHub Pages

-We have setup a GitHub Actions workflow to automatically build and deploy whatever is on the `main` branch to GitHub Pages.
+We have setup a GitHub Actions workflow to automatically build and deploy whatever is on the `main` branch to GitHub Pages (using the `gh-pages` branch to store the built version).
+The part you need to do is enable GitHub pages on this repo just like in Lab 1.

-GitHub Pages will likely already be enabled but if it is not, follow these instructions:

-> On GitHub, you'll need to visit the *settings* for your repository and change
-> the *GitHub Pages* settings.
-Under the "Source" section, you'll need to select
-> the branch `gh-pages`, leave everything else at their defaults, and save your settings.
+On GitHub, you'll need to visit the *settings* for your repository and change the *GitHub Pages* settings.
+Under the "Source" section, you'll need to select the branch `gh-pages`, leave everything else at their defaults, and save your settings.

-Then, setup the link:

 > When you publish your site to GitHub pages, GitHub will display the URL
 > where you can find your published site.
 The primary repo we use to manage